-Some changes in clinical placements have occurred due to Covid-19 and there may continue to be changes made associated with Covid 19.
+Some changes in clinical placements may occur due to continued impact of Covid-19.
 Safety protocols related to Covid-19 are in place.
+Please read the Covid policies and procedures and ensure that you are following all the guidelines.

 Table of Contents